refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 ### Adding Pagination
 Next, we will add Pagination to our application. in order to achieve this, the useTable() hook provides certain functions that handle pagination.
 They are:

-- getState: This is the useTable() state variable.
+- `getState`: This is the useTable() state variable.
-- setPageIndex(): This is a function that handles setting the page index.
+- `setPageIndex()`: This is a function that handles setting the page index.
-- getCanPreviousPage(): This is a boolean value that indicates if a previous page exists or not.
+- `getCanPreviousPage()`: This is a boolean value that indicates if a previous page exists or not.
-- getPageCount: This variable holds the number of pages.
+- `getPageCount`: This variable holds the number of pages.
-- getCanNextPage: This is a boolean value that indicates if a next page exists or not.
+- `getCanNextPage`: This is a boolean value that indicates if a next page exists or not.
-- nextPage(): This function handles navigation to the next page.
+- `nextPage()`: This function handles navigation to the next page.
-- previousPage: This function handles navigation to the previous page.
+- `previousPage`: This function handles navigation to the previous page.
-- setPageSize(): This is a function that handles setting the content to be shown on a page (page size).
+- `setPageSize()`: This is a function that handles setting the content to be shown on a page (page size).

 We will go to update the `<PostList/>` component with the highlighted code below: